lnurl/luds/spec.md

 3. `LN WALLET` gets Json response from `LN SERVICE` of form:

     ```
+    	HTTP/1.1 200 OK
+	Content-Type: application/json;

     	{
         	callback: String, // the URL from LN SERVICE which will accept the pay request parameters
         	maxSendable: MilliSatoshi, // max amount LN SERVICE is willing to receive
         	minSendable: MilliSatoshi, // min amount LN SERVICE is willing to receive, can not be less than 1 or more than `maxSendable`
         	metadata: String, // metadata json which must be presented as raw string here, this is required to pass signature verification at a later step
         	tag: "payRequest" // type of LNURL
     	}
     ```
     or

     ```
+    	HTTP/1.1 400 Bad Request
+	Content-Type: application/json;

+    	{
+		"status":"ERROR",
-    {"status":"ERROR", "reason":"error details..."}
+		"reason":"error details..."
+	}
     ```

     `metadata` must contain the following json: